agapebondservant/tap-data/README.md

 watch kubectl get learningcenter-training
 ```

+Deploy sample apps:
+* git clone git@github.com:agapebondservant/ml-image-processing-app.git
+* cd to /ml-image-processing-app
+* follow the instructions to **Deploy the Analytics Apps**
+* follow the instructions to **Deploy the Training Pipelines**

 ##### Deploy "MLOps with Kubeflow Pipelines, MLFlow and TAP"<a name="workshopf"/>
 Add the following to your `training-portal.yaml` (under **spec.workshops**):
 ```